Bank Top kilns

 The area around Chimney Bank was the first part of Rosedale to experience the explosion of modern ironstone mining.
 Work began in 1856 and the initial mining was easy pickings as the ironstone stood out from the hillside as a cliff outcrop.
 Local legend says that during thunderstorms lightning would often strike the cliff and people talked of the devil or treasure buried in the hill.

-Bank Top kilns were built to refine the ironstone through a process called ‘calcining’ – burning the ore with coal and limestone to reduce its weight by up to half and remove impurities.
+Bank Top kilns were built to refine the ironstone through a process called ‘calcining’ – burning the ore with coal to reduce its weight by up to half and remove impurities.
 This meant much more efficient transport costs in getting to the ore to where it would be smelted into iron – first around Durham and later Teesside.